 Plain English Guide to Personal Property Securities Act - PPSA and PPSR

-The Personal Property Securities Act (PPSA) commenced on 30 January 2012, bringing with it significant changes to the area of security interests taken in personal property (generally, non-land assets).
+The PPSA commenced on 30 January 2012, bringing with it significant changes to the area of security interests taken in personal property (generally, non-land assets).
 The aim of the PPSA is to have national legislation that governs security interests in personal property and that provides rules as to their priorities and enforcement.
 It is intended to make the process simpler for businesses and individuals to register their interests in personal property, check whether such property has a security registered over it, and also to minimise the risk to purchasers of personal property.

 The practical application of the PPSA however is far-reaching and it will have a significant impact on many industries, particularly in the fields of finance, mining, manufacturing, retail and wholesale.
 This Plain English Guide provides an overview of the Act and its importance.